Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Why Athletes Need Hip Stretches

 Each hip is surrounded by more than a dozen muscles that allow you to move your legs forward, backward, side to side, in and out, and in rotation.
-Various combinations of these muscular actions allow you to stand, run, jump, hike, cycle, dance, kick, dive, flip, and climb stairs.
+Ideally, you want to target as many of the various muscles contributing to hip mobility as possible.
+And practicing the same two stretches you’ve been doing since high school isn’t going to deliver on that.

 5 Best Hip Stretches for Athletes